zglu/Scripts_Bioinfo/README.md

 # Scripts_Bioinfo
-Collection of R, Python, Perl and JS scripts that I used for my work.
+Collection of Bash, R, Python, and Perl scripts that I used for my work.